rubygems/bundler/DEVELOPMENT.md

   2. Run the test suite, to make sure things are working

         $ rake spec

+## Docker method

+  1. Make sure you have [docker](https://www.github.com/docker/docker) and [docker-compose](https://docs.docker.com/compose/install) then run the following:

+        $ docker-compose up

+        > This will mount the current directory and run the specs against it.

   3. Set up a shell alias to run Bundler from your clone, e.g. a Bash alias: